 My Lightroom catalog is on my local SSD but all of my photographs are stored on an external drive.
 The folder hierarchy for these photographs on the external drive is Event -> Year -> Date.
 For example, my Memorial Day vacation pics from earlier this year are in Memorial Day -> 2017 -> 2017-05-29.

 To avoid duplicating photographs on the external disk, when I first imported a few folders of photographs into Capture One I chose Destination as ‘Current Location’.
 However, unlike Lightroom, when Capture One looks at a folder it doesn’t read all the way down the folder hierarchy to display photographs from nested folders.
-For example, within the Memorial Day folder I have 2017 -> 2017-05-29 and 2016 -> 2016-05-30 as two branches of nested sub-folders.
-Clicking on Memorial Day in Lightroom shows me all my vacation photographs across 2016 and 2017.
+For example, within the Memorial Day folder, I have 2017 -> 2017-05-29 and 2016 -> 2016-05-30 as two branches of nested sub-folders.
+Clicking on Memorial Day in Lightroom shows me all my vacation photographs from 2016 and 2017.
 However, the same action in Capture One doesn’t display anything since these folders themselves do not have any photographs.
-To see them, I’d have to expand Memorial Day and control click on 2017-05-29 and 2016-05-30 and select them both.
+To see them, I’d have to expand Memorial Day and control-click on 2017-05-29 and 2016-05-30 and select them both.
 This isn’t workable for me.

 This told me two things:

 - I’d have to flatten out the folder hierarchy in my library.
-Because of this, I couldn’t continue to store my photographs in the Lightroom created folder hierarchy and simply reference them in Capture One.
+Because of this, I couldn’t continue to store my photographs in the Lightroom-created folder hierarchy and simply reference them in Capture One.

 - I’d have to migrate one folder into Capture One at a time as I couldn’t find an easy way to automate this process for all folders at once.
 My approach now is to name folders as Date – Place/Occasion.
-So the Memorial Day vacation photographs are now stored as two separate high level folders 2016-05-30 – Memorial Day and 2017-05-29 – Memorial Day.
+So the Memorial Day vacation photographs are now stored as two separate high-level folders 2016-05-30 – Memorial Day and 2017-05-29 – Memorial Day.
 This is a painful manual step, and a regression from Lightroom where it was basically a given.

 On the performance front, I should note that Capture One version 10 seemed quite slow at opening catalogs.
 As a test, I imported several folders, containing about 35000 photographs in all, into Capture One.
 After generating the catalog database and image previews, I quit Capture One and relaunched it.
 It took Capture One about a minute to launch completely; a similarly sized catalog in Lightroom opens much faster, in about 10s.
 This was my experience with Capture One version 10.
-I did not try this with version 11, and anecdotally I’ve had no such performance issues opening my new, in process, catalog that contains about 12000 photographs as of this writing.
+I did not try this with version 11, and anecdotally I’ve had no such performance issues opening my new, in process, a catalog that contains about 12000 photographs as of this writing.
 On the positive side, however, the catalog was much smaller – 7.5GB as compared to 30GB in Lightroom.
-This is great news for me, since I always store the catalog locally.
-My hunch is there is a lot of cruft and cobwebs built in my Lightroom library over the years and that a new similarly sized library would have a much smaller catalog.
+This is great news for me since I always store the catalog locally.
+My hunch is there are a lot of cruft and cobwebs built in my Lightroom library over the years and that a new similarly sized library would have a much smaller catalog.